openfl/OpenFLDevelopersGuide/using-the-textfield-class/working-with-static-text.md

 ## Using the TextSnapshot class {#using-the-textsnapshot-class}

-If you want to programmatically work with an existing static text instance, you can use the flash.text.TextSnapshot class to work with the textSnapshot property of a flash.display.DisplayObjectContainer.
+If you want to programmatically work with an existing static text instance, you can use the openfl.text.TextSnapshot class to work with the textSnapshot property of a openfl.display.DisplayObjectContainer.
 In other words, you create a TextSnapshot instance from the DisplayObjectContainer.textSnapshot property.
 You can then apply methods to that instance to retrieve values or select parts of the static text.

 For example, place a static text field that contains the text &quot;TextSnapshot Example&quot; on the Stage.
 Add the following Haxe to Frame 1 of the Timeline: